OwnersUp/ownersup.com/_posts/2021-09-12-whats-the-difference-between-support-groups-mastermind-groups-and-accountability-groups.md

 ### What Should You Avoid with Support Groups?

 Sometimes, networking groups and support groups are used interchangeably.
 They shouldn’t be.
-For instance,[Business Networking International](https://www.bni.com/) (BNI) claims to “support” businesses.
+For instance,&nbsp;[Business Networking International](https://www.bni.com/) (BNI) claims to “support” businesses.
 And in some ways, it does–but only in a professional, non-vulnerable sense.

 A BNI chapter isn’t a place where you’re honest and open about your vulnerabilities and concerns.
 You’re supposed to be in “sell mode” because you’re trying to foster business-based connections.
 You can’t do that when opening up about personal struggles.&nbsp;